andoshin11/aws-cdk-boilerplate/README.md

 As a professional TypeScript developer, I felt obligated to do something good to this world, so I made this repository!

 ## How to use
-Click the green button to create new repository from this one!
+Click the green button to create a new repository from this one!

 ![Use as template](./use_as_template.png)